StarbirdTech/AI-Blueprints/generative-ai/automated-evaluation-with-structured-outputs/demo/static/README.md

 Once deployed:

-- **Access the Streamlit interface** through the deployment URL provided by AI Studio
+- **Access the static web interface** through the deployment URL provided by AI Studio
 - **The MLflow endpoint** is automatically configured within the containerized environment
 - **All model interactions** happen through the container-to-container communication
 - **No manual setup** of Python environments or dependencies is required